-There are a number of changes from Version 05 to 06 that are collected here for easy access:
+There are a number of \changes from V06 to V07\ that are collected here for easy access:

-- The dimensions of the (native) HDF5 data fields have changed from (lon, lat) to (time, lon, lat), with the corresponding lengths of (1, 3600, 1800).
+- The dimensions of the (native) HDF5 data fields changed in V06 (and continued in V07) from (lon, lat) to (time, lon, lat), with the corresponding lengths of (1, 3600, 1800).
 This is done to conform to GES DISC archiving conventions.
 In most cases this should be transparent to application programs, but some users have reported needing to re-work code that makes individual calls to the HDF API. - Up through V05, the "displacement vectors" used in the quasi-Lagrangian time interpolation scheme were computed from the IR data.
-In V06, these vectors are now computed from Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2) and Goddard Earth Observing System model (GEOS) Forward Processing (FP) data, as ingested by PPS.
-See https://pmm.nasa.gov/sites/default/files/document_files/MorphingInV06IMERG.pdf for https://pmm.nasa.gov/sites/default/files/document_files/MorphingInV06IMERG.pdf for details.
+In V06 and V07, these vectors are computed from Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2)

+and Goddard Earth Observing System model (GEOS) Forward Processing (FP) data, as ingested by PPS.
+For details about the expanded set of inputs in V07, see "numerical analysis products" and .